Key takeaways

 If you've tried the above techniques and your sexual stamina isn't quite where you want it to be, it could be time to contact a healthcare provider.
 An underlying medical condition could be impacting your sexual stamina, and treatment may offer relief.

-A sex therapist can also help, especially when it comes to working with couples.
-Sex therapists are trained in behavioral techniques that can help lengthen the time you spend having sex.
-They can also help you address any communication or relationship issues that may be affecting your sex lives, including performance anxiety and unrealistic expectations.
+A sex therapist can also help, especially for couples.
+Sex therapists are trained in behavioral techniques that may help extend sexual duration, and can assist in addressing communication or relationship issues that may affect sexual function, including performance anxiety and unrealistic expectations.

 Bottom line